What’s the first thing you wanted to do when you found out your partner has cheated?

-Confiding the details of your husband’s affair to friends and family can be DANGEROUS and destroy any chance of saving your marriage.
+Revealing the details of your husband’s affair/affair to friends and family can be the biggest mistake you ever made, if you want any chance at saving your marriage.

-I will tell you what’s wrong: It will make things worse.
+I will tell you what’s wrong: It could make things worse.

-That’s right, read it again if you want – It WILL make things worse.
-And These are The Reasons:
+That’s right, read it again if you want – It can make things worse.

 #1 – Bad advice